 Any cohorts that are too small to identify will be grouped together until there are at least several thousand users to avoid individual identification.

 There will be less emphasis on retargeting, and it is predicted that future technology will adopt alternative tools to harness first-party cookies in similar ways to how Google’s Privacy Sandbox is predicted to do.

-Increasing importance of Search Engine Optimization and BERT
+Increasing importance of Search Engine Optimisation and BERT

 Alongside its FloC approach, Google is now utilising Bidirectional Encoder Representations from Transformers (BERT), a transformer-based machine learning technique for natural language processing.